What to wear for an online interview and how to set up your remote online interview

 So in no particular order here is some advice on how to prepare for that online interview.

 You have previously done all your research on the company – which has landed you the interview – so the next steps are all about setting up for the online interview.
 What should you wear?
 Where should you sit?
 What if there are technical glitches?

 Even if you have a dedicated space set aside in your home as a home office you should pay special attention to how it looks during the interview.

-- What is visible in the background – is there a lot of clutter, kid’s toys, ironing boards – hide them away, or just move them out of sight during the interview.
+- What is visible in the background – is there a lot of clutter, kid’s toys, or ironing boards – hide them away, or just move them out of sight during the interview?

 - What can be heard in the background – crying babies, washing machines, dogs barking, lawnmowers, take a few minutes and just stand and listen.
 If you can hear it then maybe the interviewer can hear it too.

-- Are there sensitive documents visible – have you paperwork sitting out that can be read, even upside down?
+- Are there sensitive documents visible – have you any paperwork sitting out on your desk that can be read, even upside down?
 Don’t forget to look at notice boards, calendars, or whiteboards that may be behind you.